uzairaj/IoT-Projects/Send-Data-to_Firebase/readme.txt

 This video is the continuation of video in which we send sensor data from Esp8266 to Raspberry Pi.
-In this video we will be sending sensor data from Raspberry Pi to a reaktime database called Firebase.
+In this video we will be sending sensor data from Raspberry Pi to a realtime database called Firebase.

 Helpful Commands:
 -> udo apt-get update